strongloop/loopback-example-database/README.md

 }
 ```

-> Feel free to use your own local MongoDB instance.
+> Feel free to use your own local PostgreSQL instance.
 Simply change the configs
 > above to match your own.

 ### 5. Create a new model